*The blog post text has been updated, but the content on the video below is somewhat out of date. It’s on our schedule to be updated soon.

-If you’ve been selling on Amazon at least 6 months, then it’s possible you will receive a FBA Aged Inventory Notification email from Amazon (if you have not, you may soon).
-This notification from Amazon is to warn you about upcoming Long Term Storage Fees (LTSF).
-To read more about what the LTSF are, why Amazon charges them twice a year, and some timely tips on how to avoid these fees, then click here.
+If you’ve been selling on Amazon at least 12 months, then it’s possible you will receive a FBA Aged Inventory Notification email from Amazon (if you have not, you may soon).
+This notification from Amazon is to warn you about upcoming Long-Term Storage Fees (LTSF).

 To find out how you can access your FBA Inventory Age report in Seller Central, all you need to do is watch the video below, or scroll down and read the rest of this blog post.

 Note: In the video below, I mention that Amazon will allow you one exemption to the LTSF on each item in your inventory, but as of September of 2016, the single ASIN exemption is no longer being allowed.
 Currently, all of your items being stored in Amazon warehouses for over 6 months will be charged a LTSF, so it’s important to know which items will be charged the fee.